exonum/exonum-doc/src/get-started/java-binding.md

 ### Serialization

-As Exonum storage accepts data in the form of byte arrays, storing users' data as is, is not possible in Exonum.
-Thus, serialization of users' data into arrays of bytes is required.
+As Exonum storage accepts data in the form of byte arrays, storing user data requires serialization.
-Java Binding provides a set of built-in *serializers* for Java primitive types, some Exonum library types and serialization of any Protobuf messages, thanks to [`StandardSerializers`][standardserializers].
+Java Binding provides a set of built-in *serializers* that you can find at the [`StandardSerializers`][standardserializers] utility class.
 The list of serializers covers the most often-used entities and includes:

 - Standard types: `boolean`, `float`, `double`, `byte[]` and `String`.
-  Fixed- and variable-length `integers` for `32-bytes` and `64-bytes` size.
+  Integers with various encoding types, see [`StandardSerializers`][standardserializers] Javadocs.
 - Exonum types: `PrivateKey`, `PublicKey` and `HashCode`.
 - Any Protobuf messages using `StandardSerializers#protobuf`.